JMAC Engine Shop

 WHY JMAC ENGINE SHOP?

 I can rebuild any British car engine but I specialize in the MG Midget/Triumph Spitfire 1500 engine and limit my focus on rebuilding only this engine, the Spitfire 1300, GT6 2000 and the TR6 2500.
+(Will I rebuild other British engines besides these?
+Yes, but we would need to talk about it.)
 I provide a clean, well rebuilt motor that will provide miles of smiles.
 I have done my homework.
 The 1500 had some design and manufacturing flaws that in many cases caused the motor to fail long before it should have.
 When I rebuild a 1500 I correct those flaws and build a motor that will last.

 When I set out to rebuild my first 1500 I decided I wasn’t going to try for higher compression, more horsepower, or more torque.
 My goal was to build a solid engine that would be durable with just enough tweaks to give it plenty of “get up and go”.
 I’m not a speed shop, adding expensive lightweight connecting rods or roller rockers.
 I wasn’t building a race engine.
 I was building an engine that I could depend on for my daily driver.
 That first rebuild was still running well when I sold that car having put nearly 125,000 miles on it.